paulchernoch/shy/src/README.md

   - **function calls** - If a token resembling a variable name immediately precedes an opening parenthesis, that name will be interpreted as a function name.
 Shy recognizes the common trigonometric functions, like `sin`, `cos`, and `tan`, as well as `exp`, `ln`, `sqrt` and `abs`.
 The caller can also define their own functions and bind them to an `ExecutionContext`.
 One useful function is `if(test, a, b)`, which takes three expressions: a test returning true or false, a second to return if the test is true, and a third to return if the test is false.
 See method `ExecutionContext::standard_functions` for the full list of predefined functions.
 (Also see method `standard_variables` for the list of predefined constants, including `π, e and φ`.)

+One subset of functions is the aggregate functions, that accept one or more values in parentheses:

+  - max - finds the maximum of a list of values
+  - min - finds the minimum of a list of values
+  - sum - adds the values in the list
+  - product - multiplies the values in the list

-One subset of the functions are the voting functions, that take one or more expressions that evaluate to true or false:
+A second subset of the functions is the voting functions, that take one or more expressions that evaluate to true or false:

   -  none - True if None are true
   -  one - True if Exactly one is true